Trusts — An Introduction

 How a Trust Avoids Probate

 The major benefits of a trust in estate planning are that it allows more control of the distribution of the settlor's property than can be accomplished with a will and it may also reduce taxes.
 However, the main benefit of a trust is that it avoids probate.
 Probate is the process where the decedent's will is probated by the probate court, where property is distributed, and any challenges to the will can be heard.
-Probate usually takes 1 to 2 years and large costs may be incurred by lawyers and other professionals, such as appraisers, who are hired to probate the property.
-These costs are taken from the estate, leaving less for the beneficiaries.
+Probate usually takes 1 to 2 years.
+Significant costs incurred by lawyers and other professionals, such as appraisers, hired to probate the property may lower the value of the estate, leaving less for the beneficiaries.

-The reason why probate is necessary in the absence of a trust is that titled property cannot be transferred without going to the court to effect the title transfer.
+Probate is necessary because, in the absence of a trust, titled property cannot be transferred without going to court to effect the title transfer.
 For instance, if the settlor were still alive, he could easily transfer property to someone else by simply signing a few forms.
 When the settlor dies, he can't grant permission to transfer his property; hence the need to go to court.
 A trust circumvents this problem by taking legal title to the property, and since the trustee has legal title to the property and the trust survives the settlor, the trustee can transfer property without going to court.

-Indeed, a trustee can maintain control over the property for extended periods of time, so that income or principal can be paid to beneficiaries over time and even to beneficiaries who are not yet alive.
-The trustee may also invest the trust principal and income to increase benefits for the beneficiaries.
+Indeed, a trustee can maintain control over the property for an extended time, so that income or principal can be paid to beneficiaries over time and even to beneficiaries not yet alive.
+The trustee may also invest trust principal and income to increase benefits for the beneficiaries.

 Taxation of Trusts

 Trusts generally pay a higher tax rate than individuals.
 The marginal tax brackets are mostly the same, but they begin at much lower income levels.
-For instance, in 2014, the top tax bracket of 39.6% begins when undistributed trust income increases above $12,150.
+For instance, in 2019, the top tax bracket of 37% begins when undistributed trust income exceeds $12,750.
 Likewise, the 20% capital gains rate and the 3.8% Medicare surcharge on investment income also applies, which explains why most trust income is distributed to beneficiaries annually.
-If the trust retains income by the end of the tax year, then it will have to pay taxes on that income at its own rates.
+If the trust retains income by the end of the tax year, then it must pay taxes on that income at its own rates.
 If the income is distributed to the beneficiaries before the end of the tax year, then the income is taxed at the beneficiaries rate.
 See Taxation of Trusts and their Beneficiaries for more information.